 In order to determine the level of service you are receiving, you’ll want to consider several factors.
 These may include:

 - Communication.
 Does the TPA have a well-rounded approach to communication?
-It should address both operational needs (like plan updates) and industry changes (like new legislation).
+It should address operational needs (like plan updates) and industry changes (like new legislation).
 When there is a change affecting you or your employees, how quickly does the TPA communicate it?

 Generally speaking, service is often closely tied to how well a TPA is meeting your expectations.